 On August 14, 2020, an arbitrator for the American Arbitration Association issued an Interim Award for the firm’s client, for over $376,000.
-The arbitrator may add up to another $55,000 in attorney fees and costs to the award in the next 30 days.
+The arbitrator subsequently increased the award to over $425,000 for attorney fees and costs.
 The firm’s client is a former VP for Revolution Insurance Technologies, Inc., an Austin-based insurance tech company.
 Then-company president […]Read More

 You’ve been given a proposed severance agreement from your recent or soon-to-be ex-employer here in Texas.
 You may see a “non-disparagement clause” in your proposed severance agreement.
 It may say something to the effect that you, as the departing employee, will not say bad things publicly about the employer, as part of the exchange of value for the severance payment they are going to pay you if you sign the agreement.
 Below is general information about non-disparagement clauses in these agreements.
 Talk to an attorney for advice about your particular situation.

 Can they really keep me from speaking out?